Webinar: Crafting Products and Services to Reduce Time-to-First-Dollar

 Many service providers often have a single, all-inclusive service that’s presented as a binary choice: hire us for the whole service or don’t hire us.
 Because these services are typically important and consequential (e.g., wealth managers help save for retirement, lawyers defend against lawsuits, architects design bridges, …) prospects are typically in no rush to make a decision.
 They like kicking the tires to be sure you are the right guy or gal and your firm is the best choice for such an important decision.

 The end result is prospects sit in your pipeline too long.

 This is our recent webinar for USA 500 Clubs, a community for successful Trusted Advisers in which we share and elaborate on this post’s insights.

 Targeting & Reaching Your Fastest Prospects

 Of course, one of the primary goals of marketing is to move prospects through the sales pipeline as quickly as possible and a tried and true marketing strategy that does this is to define, target and reach your fastest prospects: those who most need you, when they most need you (aka, “lowest hanging fruit”).

-Importantly, this focus on fastest prospects accelerates and improves the performance of all lead generation marketing tactics: advertising, email marketing, content marketing, networking, all of them perform better when when targeting prospects when they have the most critical need for your service.
+Importantly, this focus on fastest prospects accelerates and improves the performance of all lead generation marketing tactics: advertising, email marketing, content marketing, networking, all of them perform better when targeting prospects at the precise moment they have the most critical need for your service.

-For example, one of the fastest types of prospects for a wealth manager are middle class, middle aged people who have just received an inheritance: they probably don’t have a current wealth manager, know much about investing and are highly motivated to put their new money to work for their retirement.
+For example, one of the fastest types of prospects for a wealth manager is middle class, middle-aged people who have just received an inheritance: they probably don’t have a current wealth manager, know much about investing and are highly motivated to put their new money to work for their retirement.